 What makes these species particularly nucleophilic?

-It’s not perfectly understood, but essentially when a nucleophilic atom is bonded to an atom which also bears a lone pair, the nucleophilicity increases significantly [the energy of the HOMO is increases in energy].
+It’s not perfectly understood, but essentially when a nucleophilic atom is bonded to an atom which also bears a lone pair, the nucleophilicity increases significantly [the energy of the HOMO is increased].
 This increase in nucleophilicity is called the “alpha-effect“.

 For amines (and related species, like azides) the general trend is that nucleophilicity increases with basicity, with a few exceptions: